markets/awesome-ruby/README.md

 * [QR-code](https://github.com/whomwah/rqrcode) - A Ruby library that encodes QR Codes
 * [RubyDNS](https://github.com/ioquatix/rubydns) - A high-performance DNS server which can be easily integrated into other projects or used as a stand-alone daemon.
 * [Ruby Operators](http://ruby-operators.herokuapp.com/) - A webpage showing awesome names for different Ruby operators.
-* [Termit](https://github.com/pawurb/termit) - Google Translate with speech synthesis in your terminal.

 ## Mobile Development